 Your access to your personal information

 You are entitled to know what personal information we hold about you.
 You are also entitled to update or correct your personal information.
-If you would like to contact us in relation to your personal information, please do so by email to email@example.com.
-As of 25 May 2018, these rights will be replaced by their equivalents in the “GDPR” section immediately below.
+If you would like to contact us in relation to your personal information, please do so by email to firstname.lastname@example.org.

 Your rights under the general data protection regulation (“GDPR”)

-This GDPR comes into force on 25 May 2018 and as of that date you will have the rights set out in this section.
+This GDPR came into force on 25 May 2018 and as of that date you have the rights set out in this section.
 You may be able to exercise some of these rights directly through the functionality we provide on our services.
-Alternatively, or where that is not possible, or if you wish to ask a question about your rights, please contact us on firstname.lastname@example.org.
+Alternatively, or where that is not possible, or if you wish to ask a question about your rights, please contact us on email@example.com.

 You shall have the right, in accordance with the GDPR, to obtain from us the following: